-Manufacturing PMI in Saudi Arabia is expected to be 56.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Saudi Arabia to stand at 60.00 in 12 months time.
+Manufacturing PMI in Saudi Arabia is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Saudi Arabia Non-Oil Private Sector PMI is projected to trend around 57.00 points in 2022, according to our econometric models.